Storm News

 11.54

-11pm 18th February 1956 Tropical Cyclone 195511 moving S-SW.
+11pm 18th February 1956 Rain event earlier in the month then a tropical low moving S-SW.
 Robert White bridge collapsed.
 Sudden stop to rain Saturday afternoon.
-Sensational rise at Nimbin.
+Sensational rise in creek levels at Nimbin.

 [Surface] [Upper]